thefuriousengineer/Empirical-Research/README.md

 IEC 62034... this is the model of how ISO/IEC 62034 specifies As Required (Open) Practice

-VF3800...this is the As Required (CLosed) model from an early anonomised participant
+VF3800...this is the As Required (Closed) model from an early anonomised participant

 **JB61834**